 Yellow algae, also known as mustard algae, is a shocking sight when it is found in the corners of residential swimming pools.
 The good news is that yellow algae is uncommon.
 The bad news is that, when it does occur, it’s persistent.
 These ugly algae can make your pool look gross and quickly ruin your pool fun.
 Before yellow algae wrecks your entire summer, learn about this type of algae, the reason it’s in your pool, and how to get rid of it for good.
+You should also learn about the health hazards of swimming in a pool with algae.
 For fast results, contact local professionals in swimming pool maintenance in Duluth who can help identify the algae and remove it for you.

 What is Yellow Algae?

 Yellow or mustard algae is a form of green algae that has become resistant to chlorine and other sanitizers.
 Unlike green algae that floats on top of water, yellow algae clings to surfaces, such as the walls or bottom of the pool, or on other objects like pool lights, ladders, or filters.
 Though it often emerges as dirt or sand-like substances on or around the pool, it can also be found on pool equipment and toys.
 Since it’s chlorine- and cleaner-resistant, yellow algae can be difficult to get rid of and keep from coming back.